Small Noise Perturbations in Multidimensional Case: Introduction

 If the function $A$ satisfies the Lipschitz condition, then it is easy to show the convergence $X_\ve\to X_0, \ \ve\to0$ for a.a. $\omega$ uniformly on the compact sets.
 However, the problem is much harder if there are multiple solutions to \eqref{eq:unperturbed}.
 This may happen, as mentioned before, if e.g. the Lipschitz property for $A$ fails.

 We will use the following notations

-$x^\beta:=|x|^{\beta-1}x=r^\beta \vf$.
 If $x=0,$ then the corresponding $\vf$ may be arbitrary; by definition we set $0^\beta:=0$ for arbitrary $\beta.$

-A problem solved in this paper is to identify a limit of $\{X_\ve\}$ as $\ve\to0$ if \be A(x)\sim \bar a(\vf)x^{\beta},\ \ x\to0, \ee where $\beta\in (0,1),$ $\bar a: S^{d-1}\to (0,\infty)$ is a positive continuous function on the sphere, and $A$ is locally Lipschitz function in $ \mbR^d\setminus \{0\}.$
+A problem solved in this paper is to identify a limit of $\{X_\ve\}$ as $\ve\to0$ if \be A(x)\sim \bar a(\vf)x^{\beta},\ \ x\to0, \ee where $\beta<1$, $\bar a: S^{d-1}\to (0,\infty)$ is a positive continuous function on the sphere, and $A$ is locally Lipschitz function in $ \mbR^d\setminus \{0\}.$

-If $\alpha+\beta >1$, then the existence of a weak solution follows from \cite{Portenko1995, Bogdan}, uniqueness was proved in \cite{ChenWang}.
+If $\alpha+\beta >1$ and $\alpha \in (1,2)$, then the existence of a weak solution follows from \cite{Portenko1995, Bogdan}, uniqueness was proved in \cite{ChenWang}.
+Case $\alpha=2$ means that the noise is a Brownian motion, existence of uniqueness and uniqueness for the case $\beta>-1$ is well known.
 If $d=1$ and $\alpha+\beta<1 $, then uniqueness fails, see the arguments of \cite[Theorem 3.2]{TanakaTsuchiya74}.
-We will always assume in this paper that $\alpha+\beta>1$ to have uniqueness and other nice properties.

 It can be easily seen that any limit point $X_0$ of $\{X_\ve\}$ (if it exists) satisfies ODE \eqref{eq:unperturbed} outside of 0.
 Since $\bar a(x)>0$, equation \eqref{eq:A_asympt} yields that $X_0$ does not return to 0 after the exit from 0.
 Hence, to identify $X_0$ we have to study two problems: find the distribution of time spent at 0 and characterize ``direction of exit'' from 0.